 According to Ms. Kelly, “When the patient’s body is in the eFOV and you have all that artifact, you’re guessing.
 I don’t care how much you window and level, you just don’t really know.
 All I can do is interpolate the data between the posterior and inferior slices that don’t have body contour cut off.”

 3) Auto-Contouring Software.
 Software can reconstruct the images so that an external body contour can be more clearly determined.
 While this is a preferred method to manual contouring, it is not without its own flaws.

 In a 2011 study, the Department of Radiation Medicine at the Roswell Park Cancer Institute found that “image artifacts from eFOV reconstruction alter the CT numbers and body contours of the imaged objects, and has the potential to produce inaccuracies in dose calculations during radiotherapy treatment planning.”
 Software has improved for the sFOV, but for tissue in the eFOV it remains less reliable

 Software alone cannot solve the problem of artifact in the extended field of view, so something more must be done in simulation and treatment planning to clearly delineate the lateral tissues.

 Sometimes The Best Solution Is The Simplest One

 X-Line™ body contour tape for radiotherapy is a radiopaque-lined adhesive tape that is placed along the lateral sides of the patient during simulation to help to delineate the external body contour.

-When applied to regions of the body that fall into the eFOV, the three radiopaque lines create hyperdense dots in the CT image slices that make easy to identify the true body contour by connecting the dots, improving accuracy and saving time for the dosimetrist.
+When applied to regions of the body that fall into the eFOV, the three radiopaque lines create hyperdense dots in the CT image slices that make it easy to identify the true body contour by connecting the dots, improving accuracy and saving time for the dosimetrist.